-An LLC is an entity created by state statute.
+A Limited Liability Company (LLC) is an entity created by state statute.
 Depending on elections made by the LLC and the number of members, the IRS will treat an LLC either as a corporation, partnership, or as part of the owner’s tax return (a disregarded entity).
-Specifically, a domestic LLC with at least two members is classified as a partnership for federal income tax purposes unless it files Form 8832 and affirmatively elects to be treated as a corporation.
-An LLC with only one member is treated as an entity disregarded as separate from its owner for income tax purposes (but as a separate entity for purposes of employment tax and certain excise taxes), unless it files Form 8832 and affirmatively elects to be treated as a corporation.
+A domestic LLC with at least two members is classified as a partnership for federal income tax purposes unless it files Form 8832 and elects to be treated as a corporation.
+For income tax purposes, an LLC with only one member is treated as an entity disregarded as separate from its owner, unless if files Form 8832 and elects to be treated as a corporation.
+However, for purposes of employment tax and certain excise taxes, an LLC with only one member is still considered a separate entity.

 The Entity Classification rules classify certain business entities as Corporations: